 - people with underlying health conditions, such as asthma, heart disease or diabetes

-Symptoms typically appear 1 to 4 days after you've been exposed to the virus, but you're still contagious even if you don't show symptoms yet.
+Symptoms typically appear one to four days after you've been exposed to the virus, but you're still contagious even if you don't show symptoms yet.

-Most people who get the flu will recover within 7 to 10 days.
+Most people who get the flu will recover within seven to 10 days.

 You may have caught the flu if you have:

 Some people may have diarrhea or vomiting, though this is more common in children than adults.

 The symptoms of the flu and the common cold can be very similar but, unlike a case of the common cold, the flu can lead to serious health problems like pneumonia.